 Summer and fall 2018: Weigh in on priorities and themes.

-Late 2018: Metro Council considers proposed bond framework.
+Early 2019: Metro Council considers proposed bond framework.

-June 2019: Metro Council decides whether to send bond to voters.
+May/June 2019: Metro Council decides whether to send bond to voters.

 November 2019: Voters could consider potential parks and nature bond.